 Highlights: Devoted, Balanced, Diligent

-As you may have guessed from the name, the point of the English Pointer is to point.
+As you may have guessed from the name, the “point” of the English Pointer is to, well, point.
 That is, they will track down birds and point to them with their snout to signal to the hunter where the birds are.
 After locating the birds, hounds will chase them down.

-These dogs aren’t new, as they’ve been pointing for centuries.
+These dogs aren’t new.
+They’ve been pointing for several centuries.
 And as the modernization of hunting occurred, Pointers evolved with them to be one of the top gun dogs in the world.
 What’s more, they are serviceable retrievers as well!

 However, these dogs aren’t all about work and hunting.
 When in the home, they’re even-tempered dogs that are amiable, kind and affectionate.
 They’re loyal to their pack and enjoy playing with the owners just as much as a good hunt.